SuJiaKuan/llm_tw_word/README.md

-# LLM Taiwanese Words Translator
+# Taiwanese Words Translator by LLMs

 The repository contains code and data for LLMs that translate China words to Taiwanese words.
 The main technique is instruction fine-tuning.